 Is your Spanish progress slow because you’re learning in a way that’s boring, ineffective, or culturally irrelevant?
 In this episode, Desta Haile from Languages through Music shares lessons from her 15 years of experience as a language teacher and musician.

 She talks about how she found herself still uncomfortable speaking French after more than a decade of formal classes, and how music helped to finally get her words flowing.
-She’s since used this technique for both herself and her students to learn and teach Spanish, Portuguese, and other languages.
+She’s since used this technique for both herself and her students to learn Spanish fast, as well as Portuguese and other languages.